xiaosong97/Simple-computer/README.md

 # Simple-computer
-Monographic Experiment of Digital logic
+Monographic Experiment of Digital logic by quartus.